 Equally, the organisation theme within PRINCE2 can be tailored to decide who can fulfil which role and which roles can’t overlap: that means the project manager can never be the executive but could be the team manager in a small project.
 So, while PRINCE2 requires that a project must have a structure of roles and responsibilities, this can and should be tailored to the individual situation.

 Turning our attention to agile

-The PRINCE2 2017 update has created a more direct connection between the guidance and agile methods, complete with examples of tailoring PRINCE2 in an agile environment.
+The PRINCE2 6th edition update has created a more direct connection between the guidance and agile methods, complete with examples of tailoring PRINCE2 in an agile environment.
 The evolution of agile, we know, is of particular importance to the Australian project management community.

 Therefore, the guidance now includes specific advice and examples about how to create a business case and what’s important to know when delivering products incrementally.
 This includes more insight into the relevant tolerances, with time and cost fixed but with the potential to de-scope along with the prioritisation of benefits within the project.

 The revised content in the update also reflects a need for greater clarity for project managers using PRINCE2 in a number of other scenarios: that might include how to manage projects being run within a programme as well as aligning with other best practice guidance from AXELOS, such as MSP® (Managing Successful Programmes) and M_o_R® (Management of Risk).

 The update’s specific guidance for managing a project within a programme addresses particular issues for project managers, such as how the business case is affected by operating within the programme environment.
 In effect, the programme will define the approach to business case development and its initial outline.
 Therefore, the project’s business case is likely to be reduced in size and content because of its relationship to a programme.